House sitting & Covid – Tips for safe handovers

 Try and risk assess all unforeseen situations.
 This should include making provision for extra funds should you have to remain in place longer, or find alternative accommodation and travel options.

-- Follow social distancing rules: Keep to the social distancing guidelines designated by the country you are in.
-In the UK for instance, it is currently 2 metres, in some countries it is only 1m.
+Follow social distancing rules: Keep to the social distancing guidelines designated by the country you are in.
 Find out what the guidelines are and make sure you adhere to these on arrival.

-- Organize a pre-sit interview by video: Aim to conduct any pre-sit interviews by video chat, even if you can meet in the garden or a public place, as is now the case in some countries and states.
+Organize a pre-sit interview by video: Particularly in high risk areas, aim to conduct pre-sit interviews by video chat to minimise the amount of time needed in close proximity on arrival .
 House sitters by nature will be more likely to be moving around a country from different communities, maybe from a more infected region to a less infected area.
 Practicing safe measures at all times minimises your risk of spreading (and catching) Covid-19.

-Keeping each other safe during a house sit handover
+Keeping each other safe during a Covid 19 house sit handover

 I’m sure that for a while, as we all adapt to changes in the handover process, we will have different ideas about how to go about settling into our temporary homes while adhering to safety regs.
 This is very personal to the sit, and a lot will depend on conversations you’ve had with the home owners, your own safety concerns and risk assessment.